Nitric acid: Laboratory synthesis

-Dilute nitric acid may be concentrated by distillation up to 68% acid, which is a maximum boiling azeotrope.
-In the laboratory, further concentration involves distillation with either sulfuric acid or magnesium nitrate, which serve as dehydrating agents.
-Such distillations must be done with all-glass apparatus at reduced pressure, to prevent decomposition of the acid.
-Industrially, highly concentrated nitric acid is produced by dissolving additional nitrogen dioxide in 68% nitric acid in an absorption tower.
-Dissolved nitrogen oxides are either stripped in the case of white fuming nitric acid, or remain in solution to form red fuming nitric acid.
-More recently, electrochemical means have been developed to produce anhydrous acid from concentrated nitric acid feedstock.

 Uses

 The main industrial use of nitric acid is for the production of fertilizers.
 Nitric acid is neutralized with ammonia to give ammonium nitrate.
 This application consumes 75–80% of the 26 million tonnes produced annually (1987).
 The other main applications are for the production of explosives, nylon precursors, and specialty organic compounds.

 Precursor to organic nitrogen compounds

 In organic synthesis, industrial and otherwise, the nitro group is a versatile functional group.
 A mixture of nitric and sulfuric acids introduces a nitro substituent onto various aromatic compounds by electrophilic aromatic substitution.
 Many explosives, such as TNT, are prepared this way:

 Either concentrated sulfuric acid or oleum absorbs the excess water.

 The nitro group can be reduced to give an amine group, allowing synthesis of aniline compounds from various nitrobenzenes:

 Use as an oxidant

 The precursor to nylon, adipic acid, is produced on a large scale by oxidation of "KA oil"—a mixture of cyclohexanone and cyclohexanol—with nitric acid.